derekjwilliams/event_feed/README.md

 This code does not directly use Postgraphile, however it is dependent on a service that does use Postgraphile, that can be found in this repo: https://github.com/derekjwilliams/event_graphql

-This is a bit of overhead, and provides little benefit for the feed endpoints (ics, rss, atom, and json1), however it does provide benefits to the user interface client components, for example EventList.
+This is a bit of overhead, and provides little benefit for the feed endpoints (ics, rss, atom, and json1), however it does provide benefits to the user interface client components, for example EventsList.
 Since the application, and contained api endpoints, do not mutate Events the lack of normalized caching in TanStack Query does not have a performance impact.
 Other libraries, like Apollo, do support normalized caching.
 However, Apollo historically has not worked well with Next.js.

 Other notes on this topic: